-SEE THE KIDS, an advocacy project building on the two films My life my lesson and Say Something directed by award winning Åsa Ekman, produced by Film and Tell.
+SEE THE CHILDREN is an advocacy project building on the two films My life my lesson and Say Something.
+The two films were directed by award-winning director Åsa Ekman, and produced by Film and Tell.

-1 in 10 children in Sweden grow up seeing, hearing or knowing of violence occurring within their family.
+1 in 10 children in Sweden grows up seeing, hearing or knowing of violence occurring within their family.
 Research shows that this can be just as traumatic as being directly abused.
-That is 1 in 10 children who don’t feel safe in their own home or with their parents.
+That is 1 in 10 children that don’t feel safe in their own home or with their parents.

 The two full length documentaries, give a 360 degree view of this issue.

 In My life my lesson we meet 17-year old Felicia and her siblings trying to cope with everyday life amidst their fathers abuse of their mother.
 It is a film about the relationship between the child and the perpetrator.